 Late adolescence and early adulthood can be a wonderful time to explore one’s sexuality.
 It can also be a time of uncertainty about sexual functioning, anatomy, physiology, and emotions related to sex, gender, sexual orientation, values, sexual politics, relationships, and more.

-When is the last time you were in a learning setting where the focus was on sexuality?
+When is the last time you were in an educational setting where the focus was on sexuality?
 If your answer includes a reference to your 10th-grade biology class, you’re not alone.
-For many people, structured, open learning about sexuality is limited to a focus on basic anatomy and physiology, and on reproduction, and ends with high school.
+For many people, structured, open learning about sexuality was limited to a focus on basic anatomy, physiology, and reproduction in high school.
 For others, learning about one’s own sexuality lasts a lifetime.

-There are a great many subjects that fall under the general umbrella topic of "sexuality."
-These include sexual feelings, sexual development, self-pleasuring and masturbation, communication with a partner about sexual needs and desires and responding to your partner's communications about those things, decisions about celibacy and abstinence, what is "normal" in terms of sexual function, including desire and response, sexual identity and sexual orientation, safer sex and being protected against sexually transmitted diseases (STDs) and unwanted pregnancy, alcohol and other drugs, and a lot more.
+There are a great many subjects that fall under the general umbrella topic of sexuality.
+These include sexual feelings; sexual development; self-pleasuring and masturbation; communication with a partner about sexual needs and desires and responding to your partner's communications about those things; celibacy and abstinence; what is "normal" in terms of sexual function including desire and response, sexual identity and sexual orientation; safer sex practices; protection against sexually transmitted diseases (STDs) and unwanted pregnancy; alcohol and other drugs; and a lot more.

-Where to continue your exploring and learning?
+Where can you continue exploring and learning?
 Reading can be a good place to start.
-It’s private, you can start wherever you are and go at your own pace, and explore the subjects that interest you.
+It’s private, you can learn at your own pace and explore the subjects that interest you.
 You might also consider talking to someone in person.